awsdocs/aws-rust-developer-guide-v1/doc_source/rust_iam_code_examples.md

 ```
 +  For API details, see [ListUsers](https://docs.rs/releases/search?query=aws-sdk) in *AWS SDK for Rust API reference*\.

-## Scenarios<a name="w14aac14b9c37c15"></a>
+## Scenarios<a name="scenarios"></a>

 ### Create a user and assume a role<a name="iam_Scenario_CreateUserAssumeRole_rust_topic"></a>

-The following code example shows how to:
+The following code example shows how to create a user and assume a role\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.
-+ Create a user who has no permissions\.
++ Create a user with no permissions\.
 + Create a role that grants permission to list Amazon S3 buckets for the account\.
 + Add a policy to let the user assume the role\.
-+ Assume the role and list Amazon S3 buckets using temporary credentials\.
++ Assume the role and list S3 buckets using temporary credentials, then clean up resources\.
-+ Delete the policy, role, and user\.

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/iam#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/iam#code-examples)\.

 ```
 use aws_config::meta::region::RegionProviderChain;
 use aws_sdk_iam::Error as iamError;
-use aws_sdk_iam::{Client as iamClient, Credentials as iamCredentials};
+use aws_sdk_iam::{config::Credentials as iamCredentials, config::Region, Client as iamClient};
 use aws_sdk_s3::Client as s3Client;
 use aws_sdk_sts::Client as stsClient;
-use aws_types::region::Region;
 use std::borrow::Borrow;
 use tokio::time::{sleep, Duration};
 use uuid::Uuid;